Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 Philipp Marx

-Two co-parents reviewing a written parenting plan next to a U.S. map and a calendar
+Two co-parents reviewing a written parenting plan beside a U.S. map and a calendar

 Interstate co-parenting is not local co-parenting with longer drives.
-It changes how a child experiences their week, how many transitions are realistic, how quickly a small travel issue becomes a big argument, and how expensive it is to keep connection consistent.
+It changes how a child experiences the week, how many transitions are realistic, how quickly a small travel problem becomes a big argument, and how expensive it is to keep the relationship consistent.

 It also changes the legal backdrop.
-In the United States, family law is largely state-based.
-Even when the big ideas overlap, the wording, procedures, and default assumptions can feel different depending on where a case is filed and where enforcement happens.
+In the United States, family law is mostly state-based.
+The broad ideas often overlap, but the wording, procedure, and default assumptions can change depending on where a case is filed and where enforcement happens.

 Distance is easier when both adults plan ahead, communicate predictably, and treat the schedule as the child’s routine rather than a weekly negotiation.

-It tends to be harder when work hours are unpredictable, finances are tight, conflict is already the default communication style, or the child is school-aged with routines that do not travel well.
+It tends to be harder when work hours are unpredictable, finances are tight, conflict is already the default communication style, or the child is school-aged and has routines that do not travel well.

 None of that means it cannot work.
 It means the plan needs structure that does not depend on everyone being calm and cooperative every single time.